 I also had a lot of plain yogurt on hand from a sale where I bought three containers.
 The picky children won’t eat yogurt (unless I laden it with preserves or a ton of honey), so I consumed yogurt with the plethora of random granola I had in the pantry and would top with any fruit I had.
 For example, I had a lot of apples that were not fit to eat, but made excellent filler for apple pie.

-I used some of the extra baked apples for the yogurt-granola concoction.
+Some of the extra baked apples I used for the yogurt-granola concoction.
 I also had some strawberries in a container that were a little past prime, so I “fermented” them by letting them sit in the refrigerator in a glass jar with some apple cider vinegar.
 Right before use, I drained the excess vinegar and stirred in a dollop of honey.
 I know this is not for everyone, but it tasted good to me!

 Therefore, I would typically make a peanut butter and jelly sandwich, an apple or apple slices or apple sauce (in those horribly wasteful single serve packages), carrot sticks, some sort of chip or cracker for a snack (I had way too much of this type of thing on hand), a piece of cheese, and a little of this or that, based on what I foraged in the pantry.